 Depending on where you get your pre-approval letter, traditional lenders require you to upload your documents upfront.

 Here’s some of the information you should have ready:

 3. Comparison shop with multiple lenders

 It’s a good idea to compare offers from several different lenders to ensure you get the lowest mortgage rates.
-If you choose to get a mortgage preapproval from a bank, you typically have to go into a bank branch and it requires a hard credit inquiry (which can affect your credit score).

 4. Limit your debt and stay current on your bills

 Your pre-approval is dependent on several factors, such as your: